What does an Apple Watch do – Apple Watch features (2025)

 Track health and fitness

 The Apple Watch is a great health and fitness device, motivating you to get active.
-An Activity app on the smartwatch is one of the cool Apple Watch apps which collects data on all your movement during the day whether it be standing, moving, or running, and prompts you to get up when you’ve been sitting still too long.
+An Activity app on the smartwatch is one of the cool apps which collects data on all your movement during the day whether it be standing, moving, or running, and prompts you to get up when you’ve been sitting still too long.
 Now, how the Apple Watch does this?

 The app does this by setting and tracking three daily targets: to sit less (your target is to stand for at least one minute in each of at least 12 separate hours), to move around more (measured according to the calories you burn), and to log 30 minutes of brisk activity every day.

 You can also set goals and the app shows your progress on rings that fill up as you approach your targets.
-The app tracks your daily activity, and stores that information over time, while a built-in Workout app shows real-time information such as distance traveled, and calories burned and it lets you set goals for each workout.
+The app tracks your daily physical activity, and stores that information over time, while a built-in Workout app shows real-time information such as distance traveled, and calories burned and it lets you set goals for each workout.
 A built-in heart-rate sensor keeps track of your heart with daily summaries showing your step count and heart rate.
 According to Apple, over time the Apple Watch gets to know you just as a personal fitness instructor would.

 To track your daily activity press the Digital Crown and tap the icon that looks like three rings — blue, green, and red.
 The three rings represent your daily activity goals — movement (red for calorie count), exercise (green for movement), and standing (blue, with a target of standing once per hour).
 If you use the Siri watch face, then the ‘activity’ icon can be seen permanently on your watch face.